Williamstown Wave Wash and Surge Study Project

 What is the outcome of the Study?

 The study has identified and confirmed the occurrence of wave and surge events in Williamstown’s maritime precinct and has proposed several possible mitigation measures for future consideration.
-The Study will be used to inform the Government on the issues raised by local stakeholders and its findings considered in other planning processes including the Williamstown Precinct Plan Framework (prepared by DTP) and the Williamstown Local Port Area Plan, which Parks Victoria is preparing during 2023.
+The Study will be used to inform the Government on the issues raised by local stakeholders and its findings considered in other planning processes including the Williamstown Precinct Plan Framework (prepared by DTP) and the Williamstown Local Port Area Plan (2023).

 Will the mitigation strategies identified in the Study be implemented?